Mineral Fakes, Frauds and Scams

 Be extremely cautious when buying gems - both rough and faceted.
 Buy only from certified and trusted dealers and require that they provide all the proper documents.
 Buying gems directly from miners in the foreign countries is for gem experts only.

 Mineral fakes and frauds have become so commonplace that you can see many of the treatments mentioned above at each and every mineral show you attend.
 I don't want to offend any honest dealer or serious mineral collector selling leftovers at shows, but buyers must stay extremely cautious and critical when they shop.

 How can the average collector avoid these pitfalls?
 Avoid impulse buying: if a specimen is too cheap to be true, it probably isn't what you think it is.
 Think twice before buying that expensive specimen from a classic site.

-Bring a loupe and use it.
+Bring a good loupe and use it!
 Watch for unnaturally bright colors, unusual textures, and weird coatings on crystals.
 Always require a receipt or invoice for any expensive purchase.
 Be aware that sometimes even serious dealers get fooled by dishonest miners, so you can too.
 Be careful!